-In particular: Euro 2,089 thousand are costs incurred by Space 3 S.p.A. for the previous listing on the Italian Stock Exchange of the Investment Vehicles Market (MIV), balance deriving from the above-mentioned spin-off operation, and for the subsequent listing on the MTA STAR segment and which were then recognised following the merger.
+In particular: Euro 2,089 thousand are costs incurred by Space 3 S.p.A. for the previous listing on the Italian Stock Exchange of the Investment Vehicles Market (MIV) and for the subsequent listing on the MTA STAR segment and which were then recognised following the merger.
 Euro 1,198 thousand are the costs incurred by Aquafil S.p.A. for listing on the MTA STAR segment.